Motorola 68000: 68EC000

 The 68EC000 is a low-cost version of the 68000 with a slightly different pinout, designed for embedded controller applications.
 The 68EC000 can have either a 8-bit or 16-bit data bus, switchable at reset.
+The processors also have some minor changes to confirm to the Popek and Goldberg virtualization requirements, which includes the MOVE from SR instruction being privileged.

 The processors are available in a variety of speeds including 8 and 16 MHz configurations, producing 2,100 and 4,376 Dhrystones each.
 These processors have no floating-point unit, and it is difficult to implement an FPU coprocessor (MC68881/2) with one because the EC series lacks necessary coprocessor instructions.

 The 68EC000 was used as a controller in many audio applications, including Ensoniq musical instruments and sound cards, where it was part of the MIDI synthesizer.
 On Ensoniq sound boards, the controller provided several advantages compared to competitors without a CPU on board.
 The processor allowed the board to be configured to perform various audio tasks, such as MPU-401 MIDI synthesis or MT-32 emulation, without the use of a terminate-and-stay-resident program.
 This improved software compatibility, lowered CPU usage, and eliminated host system memory usage.

 The Motorola 68EC000 core was later used in the m68k-based DragonBall processors from Motorola/Freescale.

 It also was used as a sound controller in the Sega Saturn game console and as a controller for the HP JetDirect Ethernet controller boards for the mid-1990s HP LaserJet printers.